Pristine nature. Jagged ocean cliffs. Vast empty beaches. These are just a few of the things that you can expect when you visit the Oregon Coast.

 - Most sites come with a picnic table, a flat spot to park your car, and a fire pit.

 - Oregon State campgrounds allow dogs and many of the State Beaches do as well (unless it’s a protected area – which it will usually specify at the parking lot or trailhead).
-When it comes to pets, Oregon State parks are much more dog friendly than the California ones where pets are usually confined to campgrounds, parking lots, and paved trails.
+When it comes to pets, Oregon State parks are much more dog friendly than California ones where pets are usually confined to campgrounds, parking lots, and paved trails.

 What Should I Pack For The Oregon Coast?